COMMENTARY: We can’t walk back police transparency

 And yet police still block access to public information.
 Through my work with the Society of Professional Journalists, I talk to a lot of Nevada reporters, and I hear this all the time: Our public records law isn’t working.

-At a hearing for SB 287 held earlier this month, Metro’s Chuck Callaway and Matt Christian referenced the 1 October tragedy again and again in their opposition to the bill, claiming transparency was burdensome.
+At a hearing for SB287 held earlier this month, the Metropolitan Police Department’s Chuck Callaway and Matt Christian referenced the Oct.
+1 tragedy again and again in their opposition to the bill, claiming transparency was burdensome.
 But in the absence of full disclosure, conspiracy theories flourished.
 Multiple news agencies had to take the department to court to get public records they already were entitled to.

-These community emergencies need more light, more facts, and more answers, not additional restrictions and resistance from police.
-Police continue to argue that the 1 October shooting is reason to further restrict the types of police records the public can access.
+These community emergencies need more light, more facts and more answers, not additional restrictions and resistance from police.
+Police continue to argue that the Oct.
+1 shooting is reason to further restrict the types of police records the public can access.

 Journalists search for those answers using public records.
 Police reports may reveal ways we can make our community safer.
 Memos and emails can shine a light on important policies involving immigration, violent crime, jail deaths and traffic safety.
 And the release of body camera footage of use-of-force events can prevent community divisions.